Using Form Templates to Build Forms Faster

 Q: Can I edit a template after using it?

 A: Yes, absolutely.
-Once you create a form from a template, it's yours to edit freely.
+Template forms are fully editable.
 You have complete control over all fields, settings, and styling.

 Q: Do I have to use templates?

 A: No, templates are optional.
-You can always choose "Blank Form" to start from scratch.
+You can always click New form to start from scratch.

 Q: What's the difference between a template form and a regular form?